lnolland/pathfinding_GUI/README.md

 IMAGE
 <br>

-The first left click lets the user place the start (the orange square), the second left click
+The first left click lets the user place the start (the orange square), the second left click lets the user place the end (cyan square).
+When the start and the end are placed, the left clicks always place walls. the right click permit the user to remove a tile already place, if the end or the start are removed they will be the next left clicks.